Scenario App

 - Hagemann, S., L. Dümenil (1998) A parameterization of the lateral waterflow for the global scale.
 Clim.
 Dyn.
 14 (1), 17-31 Hagemann, S., T. Stacke and H. Ho-Hagemann (2020) High resolution discharge simulations over Europe and the Baltic Sea catchment.
 Front.
 Earth Sci., 8:12. doi: 10.3389/feart.2020.00012.
 More information about the reference

-3. Morphodynamic Models
+3. Morphodynamic System Components

 This class of models allows us to explore morthological changes and sediment transports in the coastal regions of the North and the Baltic Seas.